 05. Relying too much on stock imagery

-There are times when using stock photography makes sense for a designer working on a project in Photoshop.
-At other times, it's much better (and may even be quicker) to shoot or illustrate the image yourself.
+There are times when using stock imagery (opens in new tab) makes sense for a designer working on a project in Photoshop.
+At other times, it's much better to shoot or illustrate the image yourself.
 When you do use stock photography, make sure the images are relevant and that you use your Photoshop smarts to improve the image where necessary.

 06. Defaulting to CMYK

 Believe it or not, designing in CMYK mode in Photoshop is not always the best way to go, especially when it comes to print work (for an explanation of the difference between CMYK and RGB see this article (opens in new tab)).
 Using CMYK during design can be limiting, as certain functions and filters do not work, and the file size will be bigger.
 Sometimes working in RGB mode with colour proofing on is a better way to work, and then the file can be converted to CMYK closer to the final stages.

 07. Going overboard with retouching

 We've all seen examples where a designer has got a bit overzealous with the airbrush in Photoshop.
 Whether we're talking about removing 'clutter' from a landscape or smoothing a model's skin, it's important not to get too carried away with trying to make an image too 'perfect'.
 Paradoxically, going too far down that road will actually make it look fake and uninteresting.
 For tips on how to enhance your images, take look at our guide to using Photoshop adjustment tools (opens in new tab).

 08. Using Photoshop for everything

 Photoshop is a very versatile tool, but isn't necessarily the right software for every design task.
 For example, if you're creating a vector-based logo, you're much better off using Illustrator CC (opens in new tab).
 Many web designers argue Sketch is a better option for web design than Photoshop.
 Not sure which tool is right for your task?
 Read our roundup of the best Photoshop alternatives (opens in new tab).